$20K reward offered in brutal Far South Side murder

 Muhammad's purse was also stolen.

-Family members said they can't imagine who would want to hurt Muhammad, who they said was a beloved fixture in many communities.
+Family members said they can't imagine who would want to hurt Muhammad.

 Police have reviewed several angles of home surveillance video.
 Area South detectives are handling the investigation.